Anusha3002/LuceneSearch/README.md

     <version>8.10.1</version>
 </dependency>

-You may also need lucene-analyzers-common and lucene-queryparser.
+You may also need Lucene-analyzers-common and lucene-queryparser.

 <dependency>
     <groupId>org.apache.lucene</groupId>